-5 NPSDD - Findings
+5 NPSDD - FINDINGS

-5.1 Registrations Profile 2017
+5.1 Registrations profile 2017

 Figure 27 outlines the age profile of those registered in 2017, disaggregated by when the record was reviewed.
-The age and sex profile of those last reviewed in 2017 and those last reviewed between 2013-2017 inclusive are reasonably similar and this is the group on which service utilisation age profiles will be based, a total of 9,956 records.
-It must be emphasised that data on those registered on the NPSDD will not be included in the Hippocrates model for any services at the present time, due to the data limitations discussed in section 2.2 above.
+The age and sex profile of those last reviewed in 2017 and those last reviewed between 2013 and 2017 inclusive are reasonably similar, and this is the group on which service utilisation age profiles will be based - a total of 9,956 records.
+It must be emphasised that data on those registered on the NPSDD will not be included in the Hippocrates model for any services at the present time, due to the data limitations discussed in section 2.2.
 However, the age and sex profile of users from the NPSDD is applied to the HSE KPI data on service use to generate an age-sex profile of utilisation, in the absence of more representative data.
+Due to the data quality issues with NPSDD, these services will not be included in the Hippocrates model.
+This will be revisited when NASS data become available.

-FIGURE 27 NPSDD: Age and Sex Profile, 2017
+FIGURE 27 NPSDD: Age and sex profile, 2017